-- 32. Although STR reporting can be shared within the DBG, there are certain privacy requirements that must be considered.
-Members of a DBG should be conscious of the privacy implications when sharing any information between entities2.
-This includes situations where a member of a DBG that is based overseas, or a third party provider, could be required to submit a STR or equivalent in that jurisdiction. - 33.
-Section 36 of the AML/CFT Act refers to the privacy considerations for information that may be shared in the context of a DBG.
-The AML/CFT Act provides protection for personal information by requiring all members of a DBG, including overseas entities, to agree in writing to comply with privacy principles 5 to 11 within the Privacy Act 1993.
-Personal information is the information obtained when conducting customer due diligence or information received when considering and making a suspicious transaction report.
-The privacy requirements extend to the record keeping obligations related to that personal information. - 34.
-Suspicious transaction reports are required to be made to the Commissioner of Police.
+- 32. Although suspicious activity reporting can be shared within the DBG, there are certain privacy requirements that must be considered.
+Members of a DBG should be conscious of the privacy implications when sharing any information between entities.
+This includes situations where a member of a DBG that is based overseas, or a third-party provider, could be required to submit an SAR or equivalent in that jurisdiction. - 33.
+Section 36 of the AML/CFT Act refers to the privacy considerations for personal information that may be shared in the context of a DBG.
+The AML/CFT Act provides protection for personal information by requiring all members of a DBG, including overseas entities, to agree in writing to comply with privacy principles 5-11 within the Privacy Act 1993.
+Section 36 applies to personal information that is either the information obtained when conducting CDD or information received for the purposes of adopting part of another member's AML/CFT programme.
+The privacy requirements extend to the record-keeping obligations related to that personal information. - 34.
+SARs and PTRs are required to be made to the Commissioner of Police.
 The New Zealand Police Financial Intelligence Unit will receive and process the reports on behalf of the Commissioner of Police.
-Information concerning a suspicious transaction report can be shared with another member of a DBG unless that disclosure will result in a suspicious transaction report, or equivalent, being filed in another jurisdiction by the member to whom the information is disclosed.
+Information concerning an SAR can be shared with another member of a DBG to the extent necessary for the reporting entity to decide whether to make an SAR.5

-2 Sections 33-36 of the AM/CFT Act
+4 Sections 33-36 of the AML/CFT Act.